 “21.28% of patent applications got rejected over a period of ~4 years from 2017 to September 2020 because they did not meet the ‘novelty’ criterion.”

-There is one more common reason for rejection: ‘§103 type rejection’: “Obvious improvement over the prior-art”.
+There is one more common reason for rejection: ‘§103 type rejection’: “Obvious improvement over the prior art.”

 “46.95% of patent applications got rejected over a period of ~4 years from 2017 to September 2020 because they did not meet the ‘non-obviousness’ criterion.”

-Note: Stats are based on the rejections (Final +Non Final) given by the Patent Examiners, for the US applications from 2017 to September 2020
+Note: Stats are based on the rejections (Final +Non Final) given by the Patent Examiners for the US applications from 2017 to September 2020

 The §102 and §103 constitute 68.23% of the total rejections.
 This indicates that either an examiner found a prior art questioning the novelty of an invention disclosed or an examiner combined two or more references to prove that an invention disclosed is obvious.

-It is critical that inventors invest in a thorough search of past and present products and patents before they conclude on the novelty and non – obviousness of their invention.
+Inventors must invest in a thorough search of past and present products and patents before they conclude on the novelty and non – obviousness of their invention.

 Does this count As Prior Art?

-It certainly can depending on the similarity with your invention.
+It certainly can, depending on the similarity with your invention.

 It can be a:

-- product that was available for sale,
+- a product that was available for sale,

 - an invention used commercially,